 - Try baked pumpkins with cinnamon and a little bit of butter.
 Or add pumpkin seeds to your dishes.
 Pumpkin is full of Vitamin A, Vitamin C, Magnesium, fiber, and Zinc.
 All these are your mouth’s best friends because they promote the flow of saliva, maintain a good immune system, create strong enamel, and promote gum healing.

 - Fresh Cranberries please!
 Cranberries can reduce the damage caused by cavity-causing bacteria because they disturb the glucan forming and sticking process.
 So don’t take away this benefit by using a can of sugary cranberry.
 Use Fresh ones.

-- Fresh carrots, celery and apples contain Vitamin A. Vitamin A helps with flow of saliva, which in turn washes bacteria away and also keps in healing gums.
-They Also work as little tooth scrubbers!
+- Fresh carrots, celery, and apples contain Vitamin A. Vitamin A helps with the flow of saliva, which in turn washes bacteria away and also keeps in healing gums.
+They also work as little tooth scrubbers!

 - Drink water with your meal instead of juice and sodas.

 Prevention is also key!
-Schedule a check up with your Sheer Smiles Pediatric Dentist to make sure the kids don’t have existing cavities or oral problems that can ruin a great holiday season by causing toothache.
+Schedule a check-up with your Sheer Smiles Pediatric Dentist to make sure the kids don’t have existing cavities or oral problems that can ruin a great holiday season by causing a toothache.